jazzband/django-permission/README.txt

 What is it?
 ===========

-django-permissions provides per-object permissions for Django
+django-permissions provides per-object permissions for Django.

 Code
 ====